Using QuickFIX Data Dictionary

 The wrong "require" attribute can lead to errors during the message validation.
-However, the QuickFIX Engine processes duplicates silently, without exceptions/warnings.
+However, the QuickFIX Engine processes the duplicates silently, without exceptions/warnings.

-In order to simplify the migration from the QuickFIX Engine, the OnixS FIX Engine processes duplicates also without exceptions, but writes warnings to the Engine's log.
+In order to simplify the migration from the QuickFIX Engine, the OnixS FIX Engine processes the duplicates also without exceptions, but writes warnings to the Engine's log.

 In this case, one can use existent QuickFIX data dictionaries, worked with the QuickFIX Engine, in the OnixS FIX Engine and at the same time can detect/correct mistakes in dialect files.